Does insurance cover tornado damage?

 What state has the most tornadoes?

-In 2022, the NOAA reported that the top 10 states for tornadoes were:
+In 2025, the National Weather Service reported that the top 10 states for tornadoes were:

 If you live in a high-risk area, ensure you have the right coverage; speak with your insurance agent or representative to find out if you're properly protected.